johyexson/Customer_Segmentation_Analysis/README.md

 - Cluster A: These customers represented with purple dots are newer to the company but generate more revenue.
 This shows profitability and there are prospects for longevity.
 - Cluster B: These customers represented with yellow dots have longer tenures and they also generate a lot revenue.
 This indicates that they are high-value customers.
 - Cluster C: These customers represented with red dots range from those that newly joined to those with longer tenures, but they also generate a substantial amount of revenue.
 They also have the potential of being profitable customers.
 - Cluster D: These customers represented with green dots have been with the company for some time but generate a bit lower revenue.
-There is the however the potential for growth among these customers as most of them are fairly new to the company.
+There seems to be potential for growth among these customers as most of them are fairly new to the company.

 Marketing Strategy:
 Those customers that show high level of customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company should be provided compelling services that drive retention.